Matrix orbit closures: The points of a matrix orbit closure

 In this section we discuss the geometry of the matrix orbit closures $X_v$ with respect to the $G$ orbits they comprise.

 \begin{proposition} The closure of a $G$-orbit in $\AA^{r \times n}$ is an irreducible affine variety.
 If $v$ has a matroid of rank $r$ with $c$ connected components, then

-In particular, if $v$ has full rank then the codimension of $\cl{\pi(v)T}$ is equal to the codimension of $X_v$. \end{proposition} Recall that $\pi$ is the projection of the $\GL_r(\kk)$-bundle $(\AA^{r \times n})^{\rm fr} \to \GG_r(n)$. \begin{proof} Since $G$ is a connected linear algebraic group the first claim follows.
-The second follows since the stabilizer of $v$ is seen to be a $c$-dimensional torus inside the diagonal torus of $G$.
-One now computes the codimension of $X_v$ and $\cl{\pi(v)T}$ to be
+\end{proposition} \begin{proof} Since $G$ is a connected linear algebraic group the first claim follows.
+The second follows since the stabilizer of $v$ is seen to be a $c$-dimensional torus inside the diagonal torus of $G$. \end{proof}